 Your mother or father may begin to have limitations and need the support system of in-home care.
 These experts can spark some energy back into your parent’s life, and it may begin with a coloring book.
 Coloring can be relaxing; it can also be a form of artistry and communication.

 As a kind of art, your mother or father does not have to have a lot of skill to make a beautiful picture with different hues of color.
 Coloring is a fun art and often used to tell a story and express thoughts that may be difficult without a picture.
-At home care practitioners suggest that grandparents and their grandchildren can find coloring books to be a bonding experience.
+But Grandparents and grandchildren can find coloring books to be a bonding experience.
 They may have a very in-depth conversation while coloring intently while sitting across from each other at the kitchen table.

 Coloring books were once thought to be only for children.
 However, today they are for people of all ages.
-At home care aides suggest finding something that makes your parent relax and enjoy their accomplishments.
+Find something that makes your parent relax and enjoy their accomplishments.
 Coloring may just be the key to help them do this.